 As mentioned earlier, MOBOs used to have a dedicated graphics chipset.
 That changed when processors started featuring integrated graphics.

-There is no point in having redundant low level graphics card i.e MOBO ‘onboard graphics’ and processor ‘integrated graphics’ at the same time since it only adds to useless cost.
+There is no point in having redundant low-level graphics cards i.e MOBO ‘onboard graphics’ and processor ‘integrated graphics’ at the same time since it only adds to useless costs.

 Onboard Graphics vs CPU Integrated Graphics

 Again, onboard graphics is just a term used on a motherboard to indicate that it has the PORTs to connect to a display and also the ability to support a CPU with an integrated graphics card.